Senthil-Curated-Ref/Emmersion.ServiceBus/README.md

 You will also need to provide an `ISubscriptionConfig` and/or `IPublisherConfig` respectively.

 In both cases:
-* `ConnectionString` - the connection string for a ServiceBus instance, not specific to a single topic
+* `ConnectionString` - the connection string for a ServiceBus instance, not specific to a single topic.
+    This connection string must have the "Manage" permission.
 * `SingleTopicConnectionString` - the connection string for the specific topic used in the single-topic strategy
 * `SingleTopicName` - the name of the specific topic used in the single-topic strategy